open-forest-observatory/ofo-argo/README.md

 02_benchmarking-emerald-subset.yml
 ```

-You can create your own config_list.txt file and name it whatever you want as long as it is kept in this directory `/ofo-share/argo-input`.
+You can create your own config_list.txt file and name it whatever you want as long as it is kept in
+the directory `/ofo-share/argo-input/`.
+Inclusion of the `.yml` extension in this list is optional.

 <br/>
 <br/>